 There are more than 863 Jain temples on the hills spread mostly in nine clusters, some being vast temple complexes, while most small in size.
-This is considered as the world's largest Temple Complex.
+This is considered the world's largest Temple Complex, and among the prime Palitana tourist places.
 The construction of Palitana Jain temples spanned over a period of 900 years.
 These temples were built in two phases.
 The first phase being from the 11th to12th centuries AD as a part of the resurgence of temple building all over India.
 They were destroyed by Turkish Muslim invaders in 1311 AD.
 Most of the temples which are now present belonged to the 16th century CE.
-No one person can be attributed for the construction of these magnificent temples rather it was the effort of the wealthy businessmen who were followers of Jainism.
+No one person can be attributed to the construction of these magnificent temples rather it was the effort of the wealthy businessmen who were followers of Jainism.
 The temples were brought under the control of the Anandji Kalyanji Trust in 1730.

 The Adinath temple, dedicated to Rishabhanatha, is the main temple in the complex and is the grandest.
 The prayer halls of this temple are decorated with ornamental friezes of dragons.
 The Adinath temple houses 7 feet tall white-colored idol of Lord Adinath in the Padmasana posture.
 There are three pradakshina routes, followed in a clockwise direction, which are associated with this temple.
 The first is circular and includes the Sahasrakuta temple, the temple of feet of Ganadhar, and the temple of Simandhar Swami.
 The second passage passes the new Bhagawan Adishwar temple, Mt.
 Meru, the temple of Samavasaran, and Sammet Shikhar temple.
 The third passage passes the Ashtapada temple, the Chaumukh temple.